-Pro-Palestine group accused of raiding Elbit factory face trial in Germany
+Activists accused of raiding Israeli weapons factory face trial in Germany

 Matthias Schuster, lawyer for Vi Kovarbasic, one of the activists, told Al Jazeera that all the accused were involved in pro-Gaza protests and had “witnessed the unsuccessful attempt to hold the Israeli and German governments accountable for their role in the genocide by both international and German law”.

-A psychological toll: Seven months in Isolation
+A psychological toll: Seven months in isolation

 For more than seven months, the activists – who hold Irish, British, Spanish, and German citizenship – have been held in high-security detention across Germany.